arindas/comprehending-linux/src/ch01-03-gdb-qemu.md

 gdb vmlinux
 ```

-Now in the gdb shell, connect to our QEMU session:
+Now in the gdb shell, connect to our QEMU monitor:

 ```
 target remote :1234